-Q: Can the grant be used to fund consultant fees?
+Q: Can grants be used to fund consultant fees?

-A: The Healthy Communities Capacity Building Grant can be used to fund consultant fees, however, communities must demonstrate how the consultant will engage local government and build the capacity of local government for the future.
+A: A grant can be used to fund consultant fees, however, communities must demonstrate how the consultant will engage local government and build the capacity of local government for the future.

 Examples of Eligible Consultant Costs: